Advice > Finance

 Now let’s get into it!

-3.1 Behavioral questions (60%)
+3.1 Behavioral and fit questions

 Behavioral questions are by far the most common type of question you’ll face in your investment banking interviews.
-In fact, 42% of all questions reported (across categories) can be boiled down to just the 10 behavioral questions listed below:

-• Why Firm X? (i.e. Why Goldman Sachs?)
+• Why Firm X? (i.e., Why Goldman Sachs?)

 • Why investment banking?